raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-2.md

-In part 2 I deployed a Move appliance, and added some source environments In this post I will migrate workloads to AHV
+In part 2 I deployed a Move appliance, and added some source environments In this post I will migrate a single workload to AHV to test the migration patern

 ## Validate Source and Target Enviroments

-The move dashboard has the two source environments and the AHV cluster as target Clicking on the three dots show the Environment Details
+In the last post I added two source environments and the AHV cluster as target

+The move dashboard has Clicking on the three dots will show the Environment Details and VMs that can be moved

 <img src="https://raoconnor.github.io/docs/assets/images/move-30.png" width="700">